mulesoft/template-wday2snow-worker-migration/README.md

 # Use Case <a name="usecase"/>
 As a Workday admin I want to migrate workers to ServiceNow.

-This Anypoint Template should serve as a foundation for the process of migrating Worker from Workday instance to Service Now, being able to specify filtering criteria and desired behavior when a user already exists in the destination system.
+This Anypoint Template should serve as a foundation for the process of migrating Workers from Workday instance to ServiceNow, being able to specify filtering criteria and desired behavior if a worker already exists in the destination system.

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided into Input, Process and On Complete stages.
-During the Input stage the Anypoint Template will go to the Workday and query all the existing active workers that match the filter criteria.
+During the Input stage the Anypoint Template will query Workday for all the existing active workers that match the filter criteria.
 The criteria is based on manipulations starting from the given date.
-The last step of the Process stage will group the workers and create them in Service Now.
+The last step of the Process stage will group the workers and create them in ServiceNow.
-Finally during the On Complete stage the Anypoint Template will both output statistics data into the console and send a notification email with the results of the batch execution.
+Finally during the On Complete stage the Anypoint Template will both output statistics data into the console and send a notification e-mail with the results of the batch execution.

 # Considerations <a name="considerations"/>

 There are a couple of things you should take into account before running this Anypoint Template:
-1. **Workday email uniqueness**: The email can be repeated for two or more accounts (or missing).
+1. **Workday e-mail uniqueness**: The e-mail can be repeated for two or more accounts (or missing).
 Therefore Workday accounts with duplicate emails will be removed from processing in the Input stage.